Hotell/conf-talks/real-state-of-web-components/src/README.md

 ### 12. showcase interop with React

-- for 30 min talk -> SKIP THIS
+- ⚠️for 30 min talk -> SKIP THIS